 Treat yourself at A Hidden Gem Bed and Breakfast

 Treat yourself to a B&B experience in the historic Walkerville area of Windsor with A Hidden Gem Bed and Breakfast.
-Whether you’re embarking on a Windsor vacation or just need a summertime staycation, you’ll be treated to a hearty breakfast, a private suite, and you’ll be situated near both the river and the casino.
+Whether you’re embarking on a Windsor vacation or just need a summertime staycation, you’ll be treated to a hearty breakfast, and a private suite, and you’ll be situated near both the river and the casino.
 Ask your hosts for tips on where to explore — they have lived here their whole lives and are bona fide experts.
 Details

 Mini Golf!

-On the Water Miniature Golf in Tecumseh boasts of two spectacular – Pirate Island and Lost Island – 18 hole miniature golf courses.
-There are fifteen cascading waterfalls, a pirate ship and even a 34 foot treehouse.
+On the Water Miniature Golf in Tecumseh boasts of two spectacular – Pirate Island and Lost Island – 18-hole miniature golf courses.
+There are fifteen cascading waterfalls, a pirate ship, and even a 34-foot treehouse.
 Details

 A walking tour of murals